s5uishida/free5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 wait ${PID_LIST}
 ```

-The status of PFCP association between VPP-UPF and free5GC SMF is as follows.
+The status of PFCP association between UPG-VPP and free5GC SMF is as follows.
 ```
 vpp# show upf association
 Node: 192.168.14.141